• Skip to primary navigation

 An easy and the BEST eggless zucchini bread recipe I have ever tried.
 Have a bite of this fluffy, super moist, delicious tasting bread and you’ll never realize it has a green vegetable in it.

-• It is slightly on the healthier side.
-This zucchini bread is made with whole wheat flour.
+• This eggless zucchini bread is slightly on the healthier side — it’s made with whole wheat flour and contains no eggs.

-• Bread does not taste like zucchini whatsoever.
+• It does not taste like zucchini whatsoever.
 Zucchini itself has a mild flavor, so it does not add any whole lot of flavor to the bread.

 • However, zucchini does make the bread moist.